sassdawe/pnp-sharing-settings-action/readme.md

 # PnP PowerShell Sharing Settings as Code

-This action signs in into SharePoint Online PnP PowerShell and sets the sharing capability for the specified site collections.
+This action signs in into SharePoint Online using PnP PowerShell and sets the sharing capability for the specified site collections.

 > ⚠️ **Important**: There are multiple versions of this action available.
 Please make sure you are using the correct version for your needs.